"You are alive and you have things to share so why don’t you grow the eff up and get back to doing what you love: writing about your life."

 Most currently: I'm 33 years old, living in my open, airy one-bedroom apartment on Long Island, NY with my boyfriend, John + our two cat-kids.

-I left my job with me & my BIG ideas back in June, and spent the few months of this past summer off of social media, working on this space behind the scenes, and trying to come up with a plan for how to combine all my skills in design, teaching, writing, crafting, memory keeping, and marketing to propel myself into the next phase of my career. // Here is where you can follow along on my journey towards this goal + all the adventures in between.
+I left my job with me & my BIG ideas back in June 2017, and spent the few months of that summer off of social media, working on this space behind the scenes, and trying to come up with a plan for how to combine all my skills in design, teaching, writing, crafting, memory keeping, and marketing to propel myself into the next phase of my career. // Here is where you can follow along on my journey towards this goal + all the adventures in between.

 I enjoy working with brands and collaborations with like-minded people!
 Here are some fun ones I've had the pleasure of participating in: